Navid200/xDrip/docs/Nightscout/VirtualMachine.md

 <br/>

 Here, we will create a free virtual machine in our [Google project](./NS_GCProject.md).
+For additional assistance, there is a video clip on this page that might be helpful if the instructions are not clear.
+The process should take approximately 10-20 minutes to complete.

 Go to dashboard.
 Select "Compute Engine".
 Select the "VM instances" tab in the left pane if it's not already selected.